MMNetworks/myproxy/README.md

 myproxy logs to either stdout, a logfile, syslog(Linux) or event log(Windows).
 If run as a Windows service stdout is logged to c:\temp\myproxy_stdout.log.

-On a multiuser system mproxy can user proxy Basic authentication to limit access to the myproxy port ( should only be used when listening on localhost ).
+On a multiuser system mproxy can use proxy Basic authentication to limit access to the myproxy port ( should only be used when listening on localhost ).

-The websocket, mitm, etc yaml input files set in the main configuration are monitored i.e. an changes will be applied w/o restarting myproxy.
+The websocket, mitm, etc yaml input files set in the main configuration are monitored i.e. any changes will be applied w/o restarting myproxy.

 ## Installing